-The Amazon Waters Alliance seeks to promote a vision of the Amazon Basin, in which the region is valued not just for its rich tropical forests and its importance for carbon storage, but for its role as the world’s greatest and most diverse freshwater system.
+The Amazon Basin is a region that must be valued not just for its rich tropical forests and its importance for carbon storage, but for its role as the world’s greatest and most diverse freshwater system.

 We will have achieved this vision when:

 - Wetlands critical to wildlife, human livelihoods, and ecosystem function are conserved;